-During the last fiscal year, the Compensation Committee was composed of Messrs.
-Outland and Adelgren until Mr. Wilkinson was appointed to the committee in October 2014.
+As stated above, during the fiscal year ended March 31, 2016, the Compensation Committee was composed of Messrs.
+Outland, Adelgren and Wilkinson.
 Mr. Parker and Mmes.
-English and Merrick currently serve as alternate members of the Compensation Committee.
+English and Merrick served as alternate members of the Compensation Committee.
 None of the aforementioned persons is or has ever served as one of our executive officers.
-Further, none of our executive officers has ever served as a member of the Compensation Committee or as a director of another entity any of whose executive officers served as a member of our Compensation Committee or as a member of our Board of Directors.
+Further, none of our executive officers has ever served as a member of the Compensation Committee or as a director of another entity any of whose executive officers served as a member of our Compensation Committee or as a member of our Board.